Lynching of George White: Media coverage and public opinion

+Cardinal James Gibbons mentioned the case in an article for the North American Review where he condemned lynching.

 Local opinion

 The town of Wilmington had two daily newspapers: the Morning News and the Evening Journal.
-Both of these were understanding of the town's frustration with officials for not acting quickly enough in the wake of Helen Bishop's murder.
-However, they did not agree with the violence of the mob.
-Nonetheless, neither paper mentioned the names of community members who were involved in the mob's action.
+Both were understanding of the town people's frustration with officials for not acting quickly enough, but they disapproved of the mob's violence.
+Neither paper mentioned the names of community members who were members of the mob.